Use NGINX Ingress

 None.

-How to mirror application traffic using an Ingress controller
+Mirror application traffic with an Ingress controller

 Mirror application traffic using NGINX Ingress